Legend of the 47 RōninMarch 16, 2017

 Still, Grant did manage to pull the country together in a way that Johnson had completely failed to.
 He established the National Parks and ratified the 15th Amendment.
 The Fifteenth Amendment prohibits state or federal government from denying any man, regardless of race, from the right to vote (unfortunately, women didn’t count until 1920 with the 19th Amendment).

+This one time, President Grant was arrested for speeding!
+The police impounded his carriage, charged him a fine and walked him back to the White House.
 Following his time in the Oval Office, Grant fell into bankruptcy and later (drunkenly) recounted his memoirs to Mark Twain, in which he said, “I never wanted to get out of a place as much as I did to get out of the Presidency.”

 “The Fiery Trial: Abraham Lincoln and American Slavery” by Eric Foner